Reference 10 — Module catalog and composition

 mem-backend

-A circular UART RX buffer with byte-by-byte cursor
+A circular UART RX buffer with a byte-by-byte cursor

 v1